-Lately, my blogs were stressing the technical aspects of digital copywriting.
+Lately, my blog posts were stressing the technical aspects of digital copywriting.
 Yes, the expectations from the copywriter are getting transformed and expanded.
 But at the same time, what differentiates a copywriter from a typical marketer is their ability to influence the Target Audience (TA) through apt words.
 And, that will remain our heritage, no matter what.
 Beautiful verbal and pictorial literature together create a memorable ambiance in the digital space.
 So, here are three things, I would like to suggest the aspiring digital copywriters –

 1. Customers are in a real world so real promises